vprover/vampire-online/README.md

 Uses .env files to store environment (local = `.env.local`| prod = `.env.production`) variables.
 (These files should be placed in the root folder of the frontend and **NOT** be checked in git, they are present in the .gitignore)

+There is a special config to allow websockets in the _nginx/nginx.conf_ file.
+Update the _proxy\_pass_ field under _location /solver_ to point to the backend solver.

 Template files are provided.

 Set the following variables and remove `_template` from the filename